-In an effort to provide a voice for each core and required partner, facilitate relationships between the two, and for improving alignment for WIOA implementation, an initial step was for each state agency executive to appoint a top program administrator to serve on a WIOA Interagency Work Group to
+In an effort to provide a voice for each core and required partner, facilitate relationships between the two, and for improving alignment for WIOA implementation, an initial step was for each state agency executive to appoint a top program administrator to serve on the Interagency Work Group to address the policy, technical and programmatic details associated with integration and alignment of workforce programs under WIOA.
+Attachment I provides a list of the Interagency Work Group members and their respective State Agency.